SPACs: The possible benefits and potential pitfalls

 Next, there is the question of the public company readiness for all the regulatory and public scrutiny post-merger.
 Also, even if the merger has been approved by the majority of the shareholders, those who vote against can still redeem from the trust account.
 Finally, it often happens that the target company has to restate its projections because certain assumptions have failed to materialise, such as information affecting the timeline for launching new products.

 Although SPACs have been around for decades, their popularity has surged in the US over the recent years, and lately, they have been spreading into other markets such as South East Asia.
-Another milestone for this deal structure was reached on 6th December 2021 when it became possible for SPACs to be listed and traded in Switzerland on the SIX Swiss Exchange.
+Now we are on the verge of another milestone for this deal structure as SPACs are about to enter European markets—from December 6th, they can also be listed and traded on the SIX Swiss Exchange.